giancosta86/ulysses/README.md

   where **hours** and **minutes** are **mandatory**, arbitrary numbers (even 0), separated by the letter **h**

-Overall, the line format is quite flexible... what matters is that - with or without the aid of the URL - the line enables Ulysses to gather enough information to create an OmniCourse descriptor - that is, the **title** and the **learning time in minutes**, with the additional constraint of the **completion date**.
+What matters is that - with or without the aid of the URL - the line enables Ulysses to gather enough information to create an OmniCourse work descriptor - that is, the **title** and the **learning time in minutes**, with the additional constraint of the **completion date**.

 ### Examples